Atomicccccc/sb-bot-/README.md

 # sb-bot-
-A bot I made for fun
+A bot I made in free time